vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 **Pages** combine more of these components and are abstractions of a full page.

-And you guessed it by now, **experiences** span the whole flow across potentially many different pages.
+**Experiences**, as you guessed by now, span the whole flow across potentially many different pages.
 They are more high-level.
-The focus on the flow the user experiences while they interact with various pages.
-A checkout flow which has a couple of steps is a good example to illustrate this idea.
+They focus on the flow the user experiences while they interact with various pages.
+A checkout flow which has a couple of steps is a good example to think about this.

 + ### When & Why?

 Its a good idea to apply this design pattern a little bit later in a project’s life cycle—when you have amassed a little bit of complexity in your feature specs and when you can identify repeating patterns like DOM structures or other commonalities that are consistent on your pages.
-So you maybe you shouldn’t start writing Page Objects right away.
+So you probably shouldn’t start writing Page Objects right away.
 You approach these refactorings gradually when the complexity and size of your application / tests grow.
-Duplication that need a better home through Page Objects will be easier to spot over time.
+Duplications and refactorings that need a better home through Page Objects will be easier to spot over time.
 My recommendation is to start with extracting methods in your feature specs locally first.
 Once they’ll hit critical mass, they’ll look like obvious candidates for further extraction and most of them will probably fit the profile for Page Objects.
 Start small, premature optimization leaves nasty bite marks!

++ ### Final Thoughts

 Page Objects provide you the opportunity to write clearer specs that read better and are overall a lot more expressive because they are more high-level.
 Besides that, they offer a nice abstraction for everybody who likes to write OO code.
 They hide the specifics of the DOM and also enable you to have private methods that do the dirty work while being unexposed to the public API.
 Extracted methods in your feature specs don’t offer the same luxury.
 The API of Page Objects don’t need to share the nitty-gritty Capybare details

-There is also the scenario when design implementations change.
-Your description of how your app should work doesn’t need to change when you use Page Objects because your feature specs are more focused with user level interactions and not so much about the specifics of the DOM implementations.
+For all the scenarios when design implementations change, your descriptions of how your app should work doesn’t need to change when you use Page Objects—your feature specs are more focused with user level interactions and don’t care so much about the specifics of the DOM implementations.
 Since change is inevitable, Page Objects become critical when applications grow and also aid the understanding when the sheer size of the application means drastically increased complexity.

-+ ### Refactoing

-You identify commonalities, like a structure in your markup that is consistent within your pages.
-Something like a <ul><li> for example.
-This is unlikely to change and easy to reuse in your tests.
-Forms are another common example.
-Through these refactorings your Page Objects become the canonical place to centralize the elements and behaviour sets that you need.
-And you specify the flow in one place too.